Shirley Scott: As a band leader

 Scott's success in the industry led her to her own recording with Prestige.
 Her first album as a bandleader was Great Scott!, released in 1958.
 She performed with bassist George Duvivier and drummer Arthur Edghill, as the head of the trio.
 The album consisted of a mix of blues and soul tunes with covers such as of Cole Porter's "All of You", and Latin-influenced tunes and up-tempo burners and ballads with songs such as "Brazil" and "Nothing Ever Changes My love For You".
 Other notable covers include Ray Noble's "Cherokee" and Miles Davis's "Four", and her own track "The Scott".
 Scott strategically chose to have a bassist in her recordings instead of a typical melodic instrument, to allow herself full freedom to explore the organ.
 Laying a bass foundation allowed her to stand out with the solo and melodic sections as an organist.

 Despite Scott's undeniable talent and strategic performance as a musician, she struggled to be taken seriously as a musician, especially in a male-dominated industry.
-In the linear notes for her original release, comments such as: "Shirley Scott is a girl.
+In the liner notes for her original release, comments such as: "Shirley Scott is a girl.
 At the organ she does a man-sized job."
 However, Scott continued to thrive in her work and released a second album Shirley's Sounds soon after and small group albums such as 1959's Soul Searching and 1960's Soul Sister.
 Across her lifetime, she led multiple small group line-ups showcasing her passion for music.